Retraction of Immigration Sanctuary Policies

 Previously, Department of Homeland Security (DHS) guidelines restricted ICE and CBP from conducting enforcement actions in “sensitive locations” such as churches, schools, and hospitals.
 The retraction of these guidelines means that ICE and CBP agents are now authorized to conduct various enforcement actions in these areas within constitutional limits.
 These actions include arrests, civil apprehensions, searches, inspections, seizures, service of charging documents or subpoenas, interviews, and immigration enforcement surveillance.

-Implications for Churches
+Implications for Ministries

 Increased Risk of Enforcement Actions

 Churches and other previously designated sensitive locations may now experience more frequent ICE and CBP presence and enforcement activities on their premises.
-While such incidents within church and school buildings are expected to remain rare, the policy change could still increase fear and anxiety among some congregants, students, employees, and their families.
+While such incidents within churches and school buildings are expected to remain rare, the policy change could still increase fear and anxiety among some congregants, students, employees, and their families.

 Legal Consequences of Harboring Undocumented Immigrants

 Under U.S. law, harboring undocumented immigrants can be a felony-level crime.
-According to 8 U.S. Code ยง 1324, anyone who knowingly harbors, conceals, or shields an undocumented immigrant from detection may face penalties, including fines and imprisonment.
+According to 8 U.S. Code § 1324, anyone who knowingly harbors, conceals, or shields an undocumented immigrant from detection may face penalties, including fines and imprisonment.
 General violations can result in up to 5 years in prison, while violations involving serious bodily injury or life endangerment can lead to up to 20 years.
 Ministry organizations should be aware of these legal risks and ensure they are not inadvertently violating federal laws while providing support to undocumented individuals.

 Risk Management Considerations